YehudaGold/context-component/README.md

 # test ContextComponent

-this  project uses ContextComponent lib, and show examples to usage for testing
+this project uses ContextComponent package, and show examples of usage for testing

 ## run